Common questions and concerns regarding the UK Cloud Awards:

 What is the judging period for the Awards?

-Judging takes place in March with the shortlist announced at the begining of April 2018.
+Judging takes place in March with the shortlist announced at the beginning of April 2019.

 How will I know if I've been shortlisted?